 People with Alzheimer’s may feel less hungry or thirsty, have problems chewing or swallowing, have trouble using utensils or feeding themselves, or make bad food choices.
 This raises the chance that they won’t eat enough and will lose too much weight.

-To help your loved one keep up her weight and get the right nutrients:
+To help your loved one keep up their weight and get the right nutrients:

 - Offer smaller meals or snacks more often.
 Eating five or six times a day may be easier than getting the same amount of food in three meals.

-- Help her focus on the more nutritious, higher-calorie foods in the meal first.
+- Help them focus on the more nutritious, higher-calorie foods in the meal first.

 - Prepare things that are easy to eat.
 Good options are bite-sized finger foods, like chicken nuggets, tuna sandwiches, orange slices, and steamed broccoli.

 - Make meals enjoyable.
-If lunch or dinner is a social event, she may look forward to it and eat better.
+If lunch or dinner is a social event, they may look forward to it and eat better.

-- Trouble chewing or swallowing could be a choking risk, so talk to her doctor if she has a hard time.
-He can recommend a special diet or foods that are easier to eat.
+- Trouble chewing or swallowing could be a choking risk, so talk to their doctor if they have a hard time.
+The doctor can recommend a special diet or foods that are easier to eat.

 - Exercise can boost appetite.
 Encourage your loved one to take walks, garden, or do simple chores to stay active.

 - Not feeling hungry and weight changes can also be signs of depression.
-Talk to her doctor if you think this might be a problem.
+Talk to their doctor if you think this might be a problem.